Show TimesNot Currently Scheduled.

 Live in Madison, Wisconsin.

-Married, with two adult children and three wonderful dogs.
+Married, with two adult children and two wonderful dogs.

 When I am not doing radio shows, I enjoy spending time with my family and the dogs, writing spoof commercials and radio dramas, recording and producing music at Trailing Edge Studios, woodworking, working on electronic projects, playing trombone, and spending time at a lake-side home in Northern Wisconsin.

 My fascination with radio probably started in 1960 when my family purchased a Wollensak reel-to-reel tape recorder.
 I played the radio reporter, interviewing my older brother, who would respond with humorous ad-libbed impersonations of famous people.
 My radio fascination took a big leap as 1960s rock music on AM radio caught my attention.
 Listening from my home in Rockville, Maryland, I got a daily education in major market radio craft from the jocks on WMAL, WRC, WPGC, WABC, and WLS.